Bagel-is-Donut/OOP_Ex2-Pokmon_game/README.md

  This project represents an infrastructure of algorithms for creating of a directed weighted positive graph.

+ ## Data structure
+The main data structures in the program are HashMap, all the nodes (vertices) store in a HashMap and all the edges also store in a HashMap which contains another inner HashMap inside, which contains the neighbors of each node (vertex) in the graph.
+The reason behind it is the efficient complexity of this data structure, which allows accessing, inserting, and to delete from the hash table with great complexity of O(1) on average.

  ## NodeData
  This class represents the set of operations applicable to a